apache/tapestry-5/54_RELEASE_NOTES.md

 The default exception report page has been modified to display a list of threads.

+## Page Suffix for Page Names

+It is now possible to use "page" as a suffix on a page name.
+The "page" suffix is stripped off of the logical page name; thus for AccountsPage.java, the logical page name will be "Accounts", and this name (in lower case) will be used inside generated URLs.
+However, "AccountsPage" will also be recognized in URLs or in code.
+The component template should always be named after the Java class itself, here "AccountsPage.tml".

+This name stripping, combined with stripping out package names as prefixes and suffixes, can be somewhat hard to reason about.
+Tapestry has always logged a listing of all these aliases at startup; in rare cases, you may see conflicts or undesirable page names, and you should rename your classes to suit.

 ## ExceptionReporter Service

 A new service, `ExceptionReporter`, will now create a text file on the file system for each runtime request processing exception.